artemkv/frontend_guidelines/README.md

 If, for any reason, you feel that you need to push the state management on a component itself (see below on state), do not mix everything in one place: create a purely representational component (no state management, only markup) and a container component (manages state but has no markup).

 ## Global, consistent, and immutable state

-Also known as *model*.
+Also known as _model_.

-The state can be hosted in the _Redux store_ or simply in the root app component (using [state hook](https://react.dev/reference/react/useState), in case of _React_).
+The state can be hosted in the _Redux store_ or simply in the root app component (using [reducer hook](https://react.dev/reference/react/useReducer) or even simply a [state hook](https://react.dev/reference/react/useState), in case of _React_).
 It doesn't really matter (and you could write your own Redux library in about half an hour).

 What is important:

 - State is the most important part of your application.
 The model of the state represents your application business domain and provides the [**Ubiquitous Language**](https://martinfowler.com/bliki/UbiquitousLanguage.html), i.e. the common vocabulary for the team;
 - State must be always consistent, so you should design it in a way that renders it impossible to construct an illegal/inconsistent state (e.g. no null or undefined properties);
 - State must be immutable.
 The only way to update the state of the application should be by creating a new state from the old state; this, in turn, would require re-executing views to generate new DOM, and update the parts of DOM that have changed, this is a task of a runtime;